thegetty/conserving-canvas/README.md

 4. In `_site/pdf.html` find `_assets/tables/` and replace with `_assets/`

 5. With PrinceXML 14.2 installed, run `quire pdf --lib prince`

+## Creating an EPUB Version

+As of the first publication date (July 2023) Quire's EPUB functionality was outputting invalid EPUB files.
+For this publication, that output was taken and manually fixed.
+Any changes that need to be made to the EPUB will have to be done manually to those fixed source files.
+The files (`_epub-src`) can be found on the department server with the final e-book files.

+1. Copy the `_epub-src` directory to the project repo and change the name to `_epub`.

+2. Make any necessary changes within the `_epub` files.

+3. Run `quire epub` to create the EPUB file.

+4. Validate:

+    ```
+    java -jar path/to/local/epubcheck-5.0.0/epubcheck.jar path/to/local/quire-project/epubjs.epub
+    ```

+5. Resave the updated `_epub` directory as `_epub-src` to the department server.

 ## Customizations Made to 11ty Templates/Files